 The Society of Motor Manufacturers and Traders

-- Advising a leading automotive manufacturer on the development of a global customs and trade compliance programme, including its Brexit preparations and recovering overpaid customs duties.
+- Advising a leading automotive manufacturer on the development of a global customs and trade compliance programme.

-- Advising a FTSE 250 manufacturer on the potential application of US, UK and EU sanctions in relation to a Russia-based natural gas project.
+- Advising a leading multinational manufacturer on the potential application of EU and UK sanctions in relation to prospective energy projects in Russia.

 Other key lawyers: